Gino-Freud-Hobayan/Google-Data-Analytics-Capstone-Project./README.md

 ## **Business Task:**

-How do annual members and casual riders differ, what makes casual riders purchase a membership and how digital media could affect the company's marketing tactics.
+How do annual members and casual riders use Cyclistic bikes differently?

+What makes casual riders purchase a membership and how digital media could affect the company's marketing tactics.

 <br>

+## **Deliverables:**
+1. A clear statement of the business task
+2. A description of all data sources used
+3. Documentation of any cleaning or manipulation of data
+4. A summary of my analysis
+5. Supporting visualizations and key findings
+6. My top three recommendations based on my analysis

 <br><br><br>

 # 2. PREPARE